 Dude Creek CHA is located in Game Management Unit (GMU) 1C.
 Moose is the major big game species harvested in the area.
 Moose first moved into this area in the late 1950s, and the first moose was killed near Gustavus in 1989.
 From that point on, the moose population increased rapidly, and by the mid-1990s, the bull moose harvest was up to 30 per year, and by 2000, this increased to about 45 per year.
-Due to concerns with habitat degradation from high moose densities, and an ultimate collapse of this moose herd, the department implemented antlerless hunts to lower the size of this herd beginning in 2001.
+Due to concerns with habitat degradation from high moose densities and the potential for collapse of this moose herd, the department implemented antlerless hunts to lower the size of this herd beginning in 2001.
 During 2002-2006 the antlerless moose harvest ranged from 10-69 animals, while the bull moose harvest range from 37-52 (Barten 2008).
-With the decline in the moose population, the harvest declined during 2007-2010, with antlerless hunts being terminated, and the bull moose harvest declining to about

-15 bulls per year.
+With the decline in the moose population, the harvest declined during 2007-2010.
+Antlerless hunts were terminated, and the bull moose harvest declined to about 15 bulls per year.
 Today, the moose harvest is managed through three drawing permit hunts for cow moose and one registration permit hunt for bull moose.
 No antlerless hunts have been authorized since 2008 as the moose density has been sufficiently lowered to a level ADF&G believes is sustainable for the available habitat.
 The bull moose hunt remains open, but was revised from an "any bull" hunt to an antler restriction hunt "where only bulls with antler configurations of a spike, fork, 3 brow tines or a 50"or greater spread" are legal.
 This selective strategy was implemented in 2009.

-Other big game species hunted on or adjacent to the CHA are black bears and wolves, although in recent years a few brown bears have been seen in the area.
+Other big game species hunted on or adjacent to the CHA are black bears and wolves.
 The annual black bear harvest is generally 4-6 animals per year, while that of wolves ranges from 0-4 animals per year.
 The CHA accounts for just a fraction of this harvest.